murex/mikado-testbuilders-kata/cpp/BUILD_MANUAL.md

 1. A [vcpkg](./vcpkg) folder that includes the files cloned from the vcpkg repository.
 1. For *Windows*: The **'Visual Studio 2017'** solution file [Mikado-TestBuilders-Workshop.sln](./build/Mikado-TestBuilders-Workshop.sln)
 1. For *Mac*: The **'Xcode'** project file [Mikado-TestBuilders-Workshop.xcodeproj](./build/Mikado-TestBuilders-Workshop.xcodeproj)
-1. For *Linux*: Two executable files [Mikado-TestBuilders-Workshop-app](./build/Mikado-TestBuilders-Workshop-app) and [Mikado-TestBuilders-Workshop-test](./build/Mikado-TestBuilders-Workshop-test)

 #### Script Detailed Steps

 <details>
 	<summary markdown='span'>
-	Actions performed by the script
+	The 6 actions performed by the script
 	</summary>

 	1. Create a new directory "build"
-	1. Initialize and update the vcpkg git submodule
+	2. Initialize and update the vcpkg git submodule
-	1. Bootstrap vcpkg
+	3. Bootstrap vcpkg
-	1. Install "gtest" using vcpkg
+	4. Install "gtest" using vcpkg
-	1. Download CMake as a sub-folder
+	5. Download CMake as a sub-folder
-	1. Run CMake to build the project.
+	6. Run CMake to build the project
 </details>

 ### Run Command